 - U.S. citizenship or permanent resident status

-- A minimum of one year each of college-level chemistry, biology and physics
+- A minimum of one year each of college-level chemistry, biology, and physics

-- Things we consider are:
+- Things we consider:

-- science GPA
+- Science GPA

-- grade trends/academic performance
+- Grade trends/academic performance

-- essay question responses
+- Essay question responses

-- interest in osteopathic medicine
+- Interest in osteopathic medicine

-- faculty evaluations
+- Faculty evaluations

-- Selection decisions will be made by late-March
+- Selection decisions will be made by February 15, 2024.

-- Applicants selected for the program will be notified via email
+- Applicants selected for the program will be notified via email.

-- Eligible students will have a guaranteed interview for a spot in the 2021 entering class.
+- Eligible students will have a guaranteed interview for a spot in the 2025 entering class.